-After enjoying your boat trip to Port-Cros (about 30 minutes from Bormes les Mimosas) and your guided tour on our hybrid boat, you will arrive at the port for your day's stopover on the island of Port-Cros, one of the most beautiful nature destinations in the Var!
+After taking advantage of your boat crossing to Port-Cros (allow 30 minutes from Bormes les Mimosas) and your guided tour aboard our hybrid boat, you'll arrive at the port for your full-day stopover on the island of Port-Cros, one of the most beautiful nature destinations in the Var!

 Distant from the mainland by about ten kilometers, it is, with its 4 km length and 2.5 km width, the smallest, but also the wildest of the 3 Golden Islands.
 A national park since 1963 and the first marine park in Europe, the island of Port-Cros is a preserved jewel and an ideal place for lovers of nature, calm and serenity.